slaviqueue/rio/README.md

 end
 ```

-In example above you can notice, that strings are concatenated with something, which is called `concat` and is enclosed in single quotes. `concat` is just some function, which accepts two string arguments and concatenate them. `'concat'` is a special synthax for infix function invocation.
+In example above you can notice, that strings are concatenated with something, which is called `concat` and is enclosed in single quotes. `concat` is just some function, which accepts two string arguments and concatenate them. `'concat'` is a special syntax for infix function invocation.
 Any function which accepts two arguments can be invoked in this manner.

 ```
 value somehow_affected_by is function of (a, b) do